 - 1. Select a table. - 2.
-Open the Table Settings window as described in Table Settings (page 80). - 3.
+Open the Table Settings window as described in Table Settings (page 82). - 3.
 Select the Message Format tab and click the Change to Table Policy button. - 4.
-Configure the message format as described in Message Format (page 193). - 5.
+Configure the message format as described in Message Format (page 196). - 5.
 To use the message format defined for the task, click the Change to Task Policy button.

-For information on defining a custom message at task level, see Message Format (page 193).
+For information on defining a custom message at task level, see Message Format (page 196).

-This tab is only available for tasks defined with an IBM DB2 for z/OS source endpoint.
+This tab is available for tasks defined with the IBM DB2 for z/OS and IBM DB2 for iSeries source endpoints only.